-Child Disability Payment is a replacement of the Disability Living Allowance for Children in Scotland, which was previously delivered by the Department for Work and Pensions.
+Child Disability Payment is the replacement for Disability Living Allowance for Children in Scotland, which was previously delivered by the Department for Work and Pensions.
 It is the first application-based disability benefit to be introduced by the Scottish Government and is administered by Social Security Scotland.
 It provides money to help with the extra care and mobility costs that a child living with a disability might have.

 From the 26 July 2021, new applications were taken for Child Disability Payment for children under 16 that live in the pilot areas of Dundee City, Na h-Eileanan Siar and Perth and Kinross.
-On 22 November 2021, Child Disability Payment will launch nationwide to all new applicants living in Scotland.
+On 22 November 2021, Child Disability Payment launched nationwide to all new applicants living in Scotland.
+The case transfer process, where individual ongoing awards of Disability Living Allowance for Children are replaced by an award of Child Disability Payment, began on 11 October 2021.

 The application for Child Disability Payment is in two parts.
-Once an applicant has filled out part 1 they have 6 weeks to complete part 2 (see the application and decision making process section of the background note).
+Once an applicant has filled out part 1 they have six weeks to complete part 2 (see the application and decision making process section of the background note).

-This publication provides information on applications and payments for Child Disability Payment from 26 July to 31 August 2021 (see how data was collected).
-It includes figures for approximately five weeks of applications and payments.
+This publication provides information on applications and payments for Child Disability Payment from 26 July to 21 November 2021 (see how data was collected).
+It includes figures for approximately four months of applications and payments.